cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.DRIVEDOCS.2.2v0.1
 Agencies SHOULD NOT allow users outside of their organization to access files in shared drives.

-- Rationale
-  - To control access to documents within the organization, agencies should not allow users outside the organization to access files in shared drives.
+- _Rationale:_ To control access to documents within the organization, agencies should not allow users outside the organization to access files in shared drives.
 Blocking external access to shared drives helps prevent documents shared within the organization from being shared outside the organization without explicit knowledge and approvals.
-- Last Modified: July 10, 2023
+- Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)